abrgr/abrgr.github.io/_posts/2020-06-03-long-hidden-hells.md

 We created an army
 And set them to chase their prey
 Each misguidedly thought
-Was not be but only "they"
+Was not me but only "they"

 "They" grew ever more scary
 And we more rich and fat